MicroEJ/docs/Tutorials/tutorialSetupBuildUsingJenkinsAndArtifactory.rst

 Install Gitea
 ~~~~~~~~~~~~~
 #.
 Once Gitea container is started, go to ``http://localhost:3000/``.
 #.
+Don't change anything on the ``Initial Configuration``, click on :guilabel:`Install Gitea`
-Follow the installation wizard, the first created user become the administrator.
+#.
+Click on :guilabel:`Register account` and create one.
+The first created user become the administrator.

 Configure Gitea
 ---------------